Microgreens: Healthy and So Easy To Grow!

 Yellow leaves are less palatable and have diminished nutrients, so harvest your greens before they deteriorate.

-The seedlings won’t need fertilizer unless you intend to harvest taller greens, but nutrients in larger plants are less concentrated.
+The seedlings won’t need fertilizer unless you intend to harvest taller greens, although nutrients in larger plants are less concentrated.
 The soil will run out of fertilizer, especially nitrogen, in 2-4 weeks, depending on soil composition and density of growth.
-Products with compost might last the full month without additional fertilizing.
+Products with timed-release fertilizer should last the full month without additional fertilizing.

 Lack of light in tightly packed plants causes yellowing foliage.
 Dry or wet soil, poor soil, and temperature extremes also compromise the quality of your microgreens.